 Although cold sores can last up to a month, outbreaks rarely last longer than two weeks and move through a predictable pattern of stages:

-Often, cold sores do not require medical attention and will heal on their own.
-However, see your doctor if:
+Cold sores normally do not require urgent medical attention and will heal on their own.
+Reasons to see your doctor may include:

 Your doctor will generally diagnose a cold sore visually, just by looking at it.
 If confirmation is desired, a swab of the sore may be taken to confirm the presence of the herpes simplex virus.